moorepants/BicycleParameters/docs/examples.rst

 Parameter sets represent a set of constants in a multibody dynamics model.
 These constants have a name and an associated floating point value.
-This mapping from name to value is stored in a dictionary and then passed to a `:class:ParameterSet`.
+This mapping from name to value is stored in a dictionary and then passed to a :py:class:`ParameterSet`.
 Below are the parameters for the Meijaard et al. 2007 paper with some realistic initial values.

 .. plot::